plainblack/ving/ving/docs/subsystems/ui.md

 ```

 ### Notify
-Place this in your layouts so that users can receive toasts that will be triggered via the `useNotifyStore()` composable.
+Place this in your layouts so that users can receive toasts that will be triggered via the `useNotify()` composable.
 ```html
 <Notify/>
 ```